Self-Supervision & Meta-Learning for One-Shot Unsupervised Cross-Domain Detection: Experiments

 \section{Experiments}

 \textbf{Dataset and Competitors.} We run an extensive experimental analysis on several datasets.
 The Pascal \emph{Visual Object Classes (VOC)} Pascal-VOC \citep{everingham2010pascal} is a real-world image collection covering bounding boxes annotations for 20 common categories.
 The \emph{Artistic Media Datasets (AMD)} is composed of Clipart1k, Comic2k and Watercolor2k \citep{inoue2018cross}.
 The first shares its 20 categories with VOC.
 The other two contain a 6 class subset of VOC. \emph{Cityscapes} \citep{cordts2016cityscapes} is an urban street scene dataset with pixel level annotations of 8 categories from which it is possible to obtain the corresponding bounding boxes as in \citep{Chen_2018_CVPR}. \emph{Foggy Cityscapes} \citep{sakaridis2018semantic} contains different levels of synthetic fog over Cityscapes.
 We consider images with the highest amount of artificial fog.

-Finally, \emph{Social Bikes} is our new dataset containing 530 images of scenes with persons/bicycles collected from {Twitter}, {Instagram} and {Facebook} by searching for \emph{\#bike} tags.
-It is designed to be used as target when the source domain is VOC, indeed the two classes person and bicycles are shared among them.
+Finally, \emph{Social Bikes} is our new dataset containing 530 images of scenes with persons/bicycles collected from {Twitter}, {Instagram} and {Facebook} by searching for \emph{\#bike} tags (see the top part of Figure \ref{fig:newteaser}).
+We designed it to be used as target when the source domain is VOC, indeed the two classes person and bicycles are shared among them.
+With respect to the other testbeds, Social Bikes covers a larger variety of visual styles related to the tastes and preferences of each social media user.
+This is quantitatively confirmed by the average standard deviation of the Domain2Vec style features components \citep{domain2vec}: the value for Social Bikes ($2.10 \times 10^{-4}$) is higher with respect to those of the AMDs which share the same VOC source (Clipart $1.99 \times 10^{-4}$, Comic $1.96 \times 10^{-4}$ and Watercolor $1.71 \times 10^{-4}$).

+Our \emph{Baseline} is Faster-RCNN trained on the source domain and deployed on the target without further adaptation. \emph{\textit{Tran}-Baseline} is a variant obtained by applying at training time the same data semantic-preserving transformations introduced in FULL-OSHOT.
+This allows us to assess how much of the improvement is due to data augentation rather than to the training strategy.
+We chose as benchmark methods \emph{DivMatch} \citep{diversifymatch_Kim_2019_CVPR}, \emph{SW} \citep{Saito_2019_CVPR}, \emph{SW-ICR-CCR} \citep{xuCVPR2020} and \emph{ICCR-VDD} \citep{wu2021vector} already described in Section \ref{sec:related}.
+In all the cases we use a ResNet-50 backbone pretrained on ImageNet for fair comparison.

+\textbf{Implementation and Setting Details.} To run all the experiments we resized the image's shorter side to 600 pixels and apply random horizontal flipping during pretraining.
+The weight $\lambda$ is set to $0.05$.
+Our model is robust to the exact value of this parameter in [0.01, 0.2]: the relevance of the rotation recognition objective should be high enough for the auxiliary task to be learned, but low enough to not hijack the main task learning.